 This, of course, describes a military draft into a standing army which is entirely unable to protect people from the very forces that have enslaved them into their military to begin with.
 This does not even begin to acknowledge the perverse effects that military service has on its willing participators.
 The pragmatism of worldly protection does not even establish any real protection at all, but only fascist fear-mongering oppression over the people.

 God is the one Lawgiver and Judge of freemen, compelling them to keep their communities righteous instead of corrupt, productive instead of slothful, and charitable instead of covetous.
 He established natural and customary laws, and their non-statutory guidelines, thereby making a framework to unify a free community without taking away individual liberties.
 This is the essence of a capitalist society.
 Justice, in a free society, is also established ad hoc by consent of the people who know to correct each other through a process of personal and societal accountability.
 ‘The lex fundamentalis of natural law is the duty of every man, so far as in him lies, to strive that the welfare of human society in general be secured and maintained.’
-(Pufendorf: On the Duty of Man and Citizen) The Biblical guidelines for this practice are commonly repeated, and fairly often, but go misunderstood by professing Christians who are already reliant on the providence of false gods.
+(Pufendorf: On the Duty of Man and Citizen: Introduction By Walther Schucking and translated by Herbert F. Wright.)
+The Biblical guidelines for this practice are commonly repeated, and fairly often, but go misunderstood by professing Christians who are already reliant on the providence of false gods.
 Early Christians under Christ’s tutelage were instructed to create a voluntary network of free societies, who were bound by charity.
 In this way they were free from relying on the pragmatic provision of false gods who acquired their contributions by force and taxation.
 When free people decided not to ‘even eat‘ with unrepentant sinners and ‘hand them over to satan‘, this meant that they no longer included the unrepentant sinners in their networks of charity, and effectively kicked them out of their freewill welfare congregations, where they would either be forced to starve to death in their stubbornness, or to seek socialist benefits, and put on again the yoke of bondage provided by false gods and their civil citizenship.
 Punitive justice in a free society largely consists of excommunication through idiomatic ‘stoning‘ unto spiritual death as a result of exile.
 This is all that is needed in a society under God’s jurisdiction because he rules every man individually by writing His Law onto his heart and mind, and instructs the people not to rule over each other, but to serve each other, and only discontinue that service for people who refuse to be ruled by God and bear righteous fruit.

 In respect to the ground of the authority of law, it is divided as natural law, or the law of nature or of God, and positive law.